-SAF-LO Collective pension offers a supplement in certain sectors, known as Lifetime working hours pension or Working hours pension.
-The employee selects whether the allocation is to be used for pension premiums (including blue collar workers below the age of 25), paid leave or cash compensation.
+For privately employed blue collar workers in certain sectors, there is a supplement to Collective pension SAF-LO known as Lifetime working hours pension or Working hours pension.
+The employee selects for themselves whether the allocation is to be used for pension premiums, paid leave or cash compensation.
 If the allocation goes to pension premiums, the employer has to report to Fora.
 The same applies to individual agreements between employer and employee.
 Read more at fora.se and in the relevant collective agreement